achuchulev/tfc-global-vars/README.md

 ### How to use

 - fork the repo
-- adjust the Global vars needed for the Organization within `the_variables/variables.tf`
+- adjust the Global vars needed for the Organization within `global_variables/variables.tf`
-- add a module for every workspace where the __Global vars__ are needed
+- in `./main.tf` add a module for every workspace where the __Global vars__ are needed
-- create a workspace in TFC/TFE that will namage the __Global vars__ and link it to the forked repo (makeing sure that `Include submodules on clone` is selected from the `Version Control` tab of workspace's settings)
+- create a workspace in TFC/TFE that will namage the __Global vars__ and link it to the forked repo (make sure that `Include submodules on clone` is selected from the `Version Control` tab of workspace's settings)
-- set a `tfe_token` for the `tfe` provider authentication as _terraform sensitive_ variable
+- set a `tfe_token` for the `tfe` provider authentication as _terraform sensitive_ variable (make sure that the token needs to have permissions to write variables to the workspaces)
 - Run Plan/Apply